Hookd, which will allow YouTube creators to license commercial music for their videos, launches in beta on 11 September.

 — Lickd (@getlickd) August 1, 2017

 The new platform will enable users to license commercial tracks legally to use within their content.
 As a result, YouTubers won’t be at risk of having their video taken down, and are able to earn ad revenue on the video.

 As the music is legally licensed, label and publishers gain revenue too.
 Hookd enables both musicians and YouTube creators to be paid for their work.

-Paul Sampson, the CEO of hookd, says: “We’re building hookd for you.
+Paul Sampson, the CEO of Hookd, addressed creators directly: “We’re building Hookd for you.
 We’re speaking to the artists and the labels to convince them to make a change and better understand this generation and social video.”

-License costs range from £7 to £150, with the amount decided based on the creator’s average video viewership.
-The license also protects creators’ videos if used by third parties.
+Licence costs range from £7 to £150, with the amount decided based on the creator’s average video viewership.
+The licence also protects creators’ videos if used by third parties.

-Read more about Disabled Creators Call on YouTube to Review Ad Policy.
-Alternatively, check out Hannah Rutherford talking about Demonetisation and Moving to Twitch.
+Read more about disabled creators calling on YouTube to review its ad policy.
+Alternatively, check out Hannah Rutherford talking about demonetisation and moving to Twitch.